 It’s also got some of the most interesting food and drink producers in Britain, tucked away in densely wooded valleys or picturesque bays.

-The Fforest family are the source of many good things in Cardigan.
+The fforest family are the source of many good things in Cardigan.
 Fforest Farm is a magical 200 acres of loveliness between the Teifi Marshes and Teifi Gorge, where seasonal ‘gatherings’ offer a unique kind of family holiday.
-In Cardigan itself, their Pizzatipi offers wood-fired pizza, bar and music right on the riverside, with cocktails and local beer in the adjoining Tafarn Smwglin (we’d recommend anything by the Cardigan-based Mantle Brewery).
+In Cardigan itself, their Pizzatipi offers wood-fired pizza right on the riverside, with cocktails and local beer in the adjoining Tafarn Smwglin (we’d recommend anything by the Cardigan-based Mantle Brewery).

 As you drive off the mountain, you’ll spot the word CAWS (Welsh for ‘cheese’) written in giant letters on the hillside via the medium of cunningly-planted trees.
 That’ll be Pant Mawr Farmhouse Cheeses, who make a marvellous array of cow and goat milk products, ranging from the pungent mead-washed Drewi Sant to the oak-smoked Heb Enw.

 The unassuming coastal town of Newport (never likely to be confused with the city of the same name) is a highly desirable holiday spot, but without any of the visible trappings: there’s no chippie, for example.
-Instead, there’s a splendid butcher and fish shop, lovely deli, and several excellent eateries.
+Instead, there’s a splendid butcher, lovely deli, and several excellent eateries.
 Tides Kitchen & Wine Bar multi-tasks as a bakery and brunch venue (with bonus fish counter) before morphing into a high-end fish restaurant at night.
-Next door, Blas at Fronlas does great home-cooked food with weekly tapas-and-tunes and occasional guest chef nights.
-The Golden Lion is both a rollicking local and a purveyor of superior pub food.
+Next door, Blas at Fronlas excels in home cooking, while The Golden Lion is both a rollicking local and a purveyor of superior pub food.
 And if you want to drink with the locals in a properly friendly Welsh-speaking pub, the Llwyngwair is terrific.